St. Paul's Episcopal Church (Medina, Ohio): Architecture

 The present church building is the 1887 structure, for which the parish solicited prominent architect Gordon W. Lloyd after learning of his previous commissions in Michigan, Pennsylvania, and other parts of Ohio.
 One of Lloyd's last church buildings, it demonstrates the influence of Richard Upjohn.
 The walls are sandstone, built on a stone foundation and covered with a slate roof.
 Its floor plan is reminiscent of many other Anglican churches, with the typical tower atop the narthex and the rectangular nave.
 In a similar manner, the building is constructed in the shape of a cross, due to the construction of transepts connected to the chancel.
 Even the tower is reminiscent of traditional Anglican churches, due to the presence of a belfry with a steep pyramid-shaped roof and louvred openings.
 The main body of the church features ogive windows and a gabled facade, while small cloverleaf-shaped windows are placed in the tower above the entrance and below the main windows.

 Preservation

 In 1982, St. Paul's Church was listed on the National Register of Historic Places.
 One of ten Medina locations on the Register, it qualified because of its historically significant architecture, as it is Medina County's best Gothic Revival church building.

-St. Paul's remains an active part of the Summit Mission Area of the Diocese of Ohio.
+St. Paul's is part of the Summit Mission Area of the Diocese of Ohio.
 The current rector is Kelly Aughenbaugh.